+The Diné College Learning Center is a multi-faceted academic support program for all Diné College students.
 The Learning Centers are located at the Tsaile, Shiprock, Tuba City, and Window Rock sites.
 Tsaile Learning Center is located at the Student Union Building.
-The Shiprock Learning Center is located inside the Student Success Center at south campus.
+The Shiprock Learning Center is located inside the Student Success Center at South Campus.